-- A. It is the student's responsibility to record homework each day in his or her Intrepid College Prep Academic Planner. - B. Completed homework must be reviewed and the homework planner must be signed nightly by the child's parent or guardian, or the child will go to detention for failure to return a form. (see Section IV for more about the school's discipline system). - C. In order for a homework assignment to be considered complete, it must: - 1.
+- A. It is the prepster's responsibility to record homework each day in his or her Intrepid College Prep Academic Planner. - B. Completed homework must be reviewed and the homework planner must be signed nightly by the child's parent or guardian, or the child will go to detention for failure to return a form. (see Section IV for more about the school's discipline system). - C. In order for a homework assignment to be considered complete, it must: - 1.
 Be written in complete sentences - 2.
-Have the correct heading, including the student's first and last name - 3.
+Have the correct heading, including the prepster's first and last name - 3.
 Have no skipped questions all questions must be attempted.
 If a child really is confused, he or she may restate the question and attempt to answer it. - 4.
 Have all questions answered.
-If a child completes every question on a homework assignment, it will be considered complete; however, teachers will still grade assignments.
-As such, children may still receive a low grade even on a complete assignment. - If a child needs assistance with his or her homework, he or she must do the following in the order listed: - 1.
-Ask his or her parent or family member for assistance. - 2.
+If a child completes every question on a homework assignment, it will be considered complete. - If a child needs assistance with his or her homework, he or she must do the following in the order listed: - 1.
+Look through their notes for assistance. - 2.
+Ask his or her parent or family member for assistance. - 3.
 Contact his or her teacher and leave a specific message.
 Children may only call their teacher one time.
 Multiple calls and calls with no message will not be returned.

-3. Complete every question.
+4. Complete every question.
 Even if a child does not successfully reach any of the above resources, he or she must still complete every question on his or her assignment in order for it to be considered complete.

-A child who does not turn in his or her homework assignments or turns in homework that is late, incomplete, or of poor quality (earning less than 70%) on any assignment will be required to stay after school to attend Homework Center.
+A child who does not turn in his or her homework assignments or turns in homework that is late, incomplete, or of poor quality (earning less than 70%) on any assignment will be required to attend Wall Street at lunch.
 Please note that a homework is considered incomplete if a full heading (first and last name, the date, etc.) is not provided.
-Once a child is identified as needing Homework Center, his or her attendance is mandatory.
+Once a child is identified as needing Wall Street, his or her attendance is mandatory.
 If the problem continues then the parent will have to attend a meeting with the classroom teacher to develop an improvement plan.